 Saturated fat found in fatty animal meats and dairy products, can raise cholesterol, and are not necessarily health.
 However, olive oil, for example, is essential and is something that we need as humans to ensure that our bodies are nourished.

 We have to get our heads out of this ‘fat-phobia’ – eating an avocado, whilst it is one of the highest fat-content foods, will not make you fat.
 Similarly, we need to assess the way that we look at carbohydrates.
-Whilst there are celebrities whom swear that “no carbs before Marbs” is the way to attain a healthy body, there are some types of carbohydrates that your body must have in order to function properly.
+Whilst there are celebrities whom swear that ‘no carbs (before Marbs?)’ is the way to attain a healthy body, there are some types of carbohydrates that your body simply must have in order to function properly.
+It’s not rocket science.

 Sugars are simply carbohydrates, and starches are complex carbohydrates; all are essentially broken down into glucose, but whilst the sugars are digested rapidly, the starches take a lot longer to break down.
 What does this mean, though?
 Starches allow for a slow release of energy, and therefore are valuable for the body if, for example, energy is required for exercise.
 The sugars, however, are almost entirely empty in their value.